Trails for Paddling, Hiking, and Biking

 Paved.
 Gorgeous views and trails through wooded areas and interdunal ponds.
 Lovely picnic areas with grills.
 Boardwalk trail leads hikers over a beautiful interdunal pond and marshlands.
 1 mile hard pack trail loop is suitable for people with disabilities or families with strollers.
 Enter next to the Paul H. Douglas Center (the western visitor center for the Indiana Dunes National Park).
 Hikers can follow the trail north to reach Lake Michigan and Miller Woods Beach.

-This is the only section of the national park that features globally rare dune and swale topography and it has extensive oak savannas.
+This is the only section of the national park that features both globally rare dune and swale topography and oak savannas.
 Because of its diverse habitats and rich history, the Indiana Dunes National Park chose to dedicate the park here in 2019.

 Marquette Trail